 The Thai Civil Procedure Code of Thailand, Section 254 stipulates that:

-2. A temporary injunction restraining the defendant from repeating or continuing any wrongful act or breach of an agreement or the act which was filed in a case or other order to remedy the plaintiff from some defendant's acts.
+Temporary Restraining Order: This injunction prevents the defendant from repeating or continuing any wrongful act, breach of agreement, or the specific act that led to the case filing.
+It may also include other orders necessary to provide relief to the plaintiff from the defendant’s actions.

-3. An order to the registrar in temporary extinguishing, amendment, or revocation of the registration pertaining to the asset in the dispute or the defendant's property.
+Order for Temporary Changes in Registration: This involves requesting the registrar to temporarily extinguish, amend, or revoke the registration related to the asset in dispute or the defendant’s property.

 2. The Thai Civil Procedure Code in relation to the Temporary Injunction Relief for the Defendant